johnarobinson77/libJpegEXIF/README.md

 **vals** is a pointer to an array of doubles provided by the user.
 The doubles for that tag will be written to that array, so it must be large enough to handle data returned.
 Note that in the case of rationals, the double returned is the result of dividing the numerator and denominator in the EXIF data.

-**Return **
+**Return**

-A greater than  0 integer indicates the number of double values written to vals[]

-0 indicates that no data was found for that tag which indicates it was not in the file

--1 indicated the data associated with that tag was found but is not integer data
+    A greater than 0 integer indicates the number of doubles written to vals[] 0 indicates that no data was found for that tag which indicates it was not in the file -1 indicated the data associated with that tag was found but is not integer data

 ```
 void tagmapFree();
 ```
 tagmapFree frees the internal data structure memory that holds the EXIF data.
 This function is called when a new file is opened, so it is unnecessary to call it between successive file reads.